ihrapsa/OctoWrt/README.md

 A guide to install Octoprint on the Creality WiFi Box or similar OpenWrt devices

 -----------

 ## ⚠️ Work in Progress ⚠️

+This is still python2 based.
+Python3 version coming soon...

 ----------

 #### 1. Install OpenWrt dependencies: